martoast/pos/README.md

 The ItemAddOn Component emmits an array of the selected modifiers, However the Food Component listening to that is setting the data in a in the created lifcycle and therefore it is not receiving the modifiers array

+gonna switch back to having the checkout button be the switch for a modal